DataDog/kafka-kit/cmd/topicmappr/README.md

 ...
 ```

+In this scenario, the newly provided brokers `1003` and `1004` are mapped in alongside the previous `1001` and `1002`, providing perfect leader and follower balance.

-#### rebuild-topics
+### rebuild-topics
-Takes a comma delimited list of topic names and a list of target brokers.
-The broker map is fetched from ZooKeeper and rebuilt with the supplied broker list.
+`--rebuild-topics` takes a comma delimited list of topic names and a list of target brokers.
+The current partition map is fetched from ZooKeeper and rebuilt with the supplied broker list.

 Topic name lookup with regex is supported\*.
 For instance, providing `--rebuild-topics="test_topic[0-9]"` might return `test_topic1`, `test_topic2`, and `test_topic3`.
 Name literals and regex can be combined: `--rebuild-topics="test_topic,numbered_topics[0-9]"`.

+**Example:**

 > $ topicmappr -rebuild-topics test_topic -brokers "0,2" -zk-addr "localhost:2181"